swarnaHub/ExplaGraphs/README.md

 ## Evaluating on the Test Set

-To evaluate your model on the test set, please email us at swarna@cs.unc.edu with your model (or a link to download it), a detailed README with the installation environment (requirements.txt) and a script to generate the predictions.
+The test samples are available inside ```data``` folder.
+To evaluate your model on the test set, please email us your predictions at swarna@cs.unc.edu.

 The predictions should be generated in a ```tsv``` file with each line containing two tab-separated entries, first the predicted stance (support/counter) followed by the predicted graph in the same bracketed format as in the train and validation files.
 A sample prediction file in shown inside ```data``` folder.